AureliaDecombe/P7_kasa/README.md

 ## Available Scripts

+Clone the repo and create your own package json with

+### `npm init`

-In the frontend directory, you have to run:
+Then, you have to run:

 ### `npm start`